at the English School

 All courses at The English School count towards the upper secondary school leaving certificate (lukion päättötodistus).

-2 The English School High School curriculum also prepares students to take the SAT and AP exams, which are internationally renown and increase their options when applying to universities in Finland and abroad.
+2 The English School High School curriculum also prepares students to take the internationally renown SAT exam.

-It is not obligatory for students to take these tests, but many do because they prepare for entrance into international universities.
-Many universities all over the world accept the SAT and the AP.
+Many universities all over the world, especially in the U.S., accept the SAT.
 In Finland, the Helsinki School of Economics accepts students also on the basis of high SAT scores.